gaeayayyes/gaeayayyes.github.io/README.md

 # **More about me:**

 - I am a very slow person, mentally and socially.
   It takes me a while to process things and put things into words.
+Sometimes I mistake what people say and I still need others to repeat what they tell me multiple times.
+17

+18
+- I am a very slow person, mentally and socially.
+19
+  It takes me a while to process things and put things into words.
 Sometimes I mistake what people say and I still need others to repeat what they tell me multiple times just so I could finally get what is being said.
+20

+21
 - I am an empath.
+22
   I can easily tell what others are feeling by just one look.
+23

+24
 - I am sensitive.
+25
   By sensitive I mean that I am quick to react to certain situations.
 Even one insult, joke, or bad rumour about me can make me start crying.
+26

+27
 - I am creative
+28
   Being creative makes me come up with a lot of ideas and plans for certain assignments given to me.
 But sometimes having a lot of ideas can crowd my mind and in the end I am left staring at a blank paper, unable to start anything.
+29

+30
 - I always try
+31
   As said by my friend, I always try and do the best I can for others, even when my help doesn't help at all.
+32

 <center> <img src="https://i.pinimg.com/564x/23/b7/06/23b7064408ca1dc3d2b9e1bd9a716363.jpg"